-We would like to invite you to register your interest for the launch event of our new programme, ‘Everyone Makes Innovation Policy’ on Wednesday 16 May.
-The programme will explore creative approaches to involving a much wider group of people in discussing, debating and shaping science, technology and innovation policy.
+On 16 May we launched our new programme, Everyone Makes Innovation Policy, which will explore creative approaches to involving a much wider group of people in discussing, debating and shaping science, technology and innovation policy.

-Uncovering/reframing problems or needs that innovation could address
+- Uncovering/reframing problems or needs that innovation could address

-Identifying priorities or ‘challenges’ for innovation policy
+- Identifying priorities or ‘challenges’ for innovation policy

-Deciding how funds should be spent
+- Deciding how funds should be spent

-Influencing the way new technologies are developed, used or regulated
+- Influencing the way new technologies are developed, used or regulated